Course Name |

 Week | Subjects | Related Preparation | Learning Outcome |

-1 | Basic concepts of temperature, temperature scales, pressure, and absolute and gage pressure and basic principles of thermodynamics such as system, state, state postulate, equilibrium, process, and cycle. | Chapter 1 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |
+1 | Temperature, temperature scales, pressure, absolute and gauge pressure, basic principles of thermodynamics (system, equilibrium, process, and cycle). | Chapter 1 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |

-2 | Introduction to concepts of energy, forms of energy, three mechanisms of heat transfer, work, first law, energy balances. | Chapter 2 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |
+2 | Energy concepts, forms of energy, heat transfer, work, first law of thermodynamics, energy balances. | Chapter 2 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |

-3 | Pure substance and a discussion of the physics of phase-change processes.
-Demonstration the property tables and property diagrams. | Chapter 3 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |
+3 | Physics of pure substances and phase change processes, property diagrams and tables, compressibility factor. | Chapter 3 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |

-4 | The compressibility factor, the equations of van der Waals, Beattie-Bridgeman, and Benedict-Webb-Rubin. | Chapter 3 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |
+4 | Continuation of pure substances, phase change, diagrams, and compressibility factor (continued) | Chapter 3 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |

-5 | The moving boundary work, the conservation of energy principle for closed systems, and development of the general energy balance applied to closed systems. | Chapter 4 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |
+5 | Moving boundary work, general energy balance, conservation of energy for closed systems. | Chapter 4 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |

-6 | Specific Heats, specific heat at constant volume and the specific heat at constant pressure, internal energy and enthalpy change in incompressible substances | Chapter 4 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |
+6 | Specific heats, internal energy, enthalpy changes, incompressible substances, thermodynamic aspects of biological systems | Chapter 4 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |

-7 | Conservation of mass principle, application of mass conservation to various systems, application the first law of conservation of energy principle to control volumes | Chapter 5 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |
+7 | Mass conservation principle, applications in various systems, application of the first law to control volumes | Chapter 5 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |

-8 | Review and Midterm Exam | ||
+8 | Midterm exam | ||

 9 | Steady flow processes, analysis of steady flow devices, energy balance to general unsteady-flow processes | Chapter 5 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. BowlesChapter 6 Thermodynamics: An Engineering Approach by Yunus Çengel and Michael A. Bowles | |